Sueño Electro II

 Sueño Electro II (Electro Dream ll) is the fifth studio album from the Mexican Pop band Belanova, and is the second half of the Sueño Electro project.
 The album was recorded simultaneously with the fourth album, Sueño Electro I, and features a similar musical style and continued experimentation, this time with Ranchera and country-inspired music.
 The band had confirmed that it would be released on August 30, 2011, but it was later delayed until September 6 for simultaneous release in Mexico, USA, and Latin America.
-Only the deluxe edition of the album was physically released while the standard edition was released digitally.
+At the time of its release, the album was physically released in Mexico and in the United States, the deluxe edition was released physically while the standard edition was released digitally.
+In 2024, the album was reissued on vinyl alongside the band's previous albums.

 Reception

 Sueño Electro II debuted at number 8 on the Billboard Latin Pop Charts, number 15 on the Billboard Latin Albums Chart, and number 12 on the Billboard Dance/Electronic Albums Chart.
 In Mexico, it debuted at number 20 on the AMPROFON Top 100 Chart, and number 12 on the AMPROFON Spanish Genre Chart.